Existing LDMs

 Texture packs that visibly alter hitboxes (e.g. spikes, but not player icons) to make them perceptively easier to avoid are also disallowed.

-In addition, players are not permitted to use texture packs that make the text within the in-game endscreen impossible to read.
+In addition, players should not use texture packs that make the text within the in-game endscreen impossible to read.

 Shaders